govind-bhombe/Selenium-Practice/README.md

 21. How to execute selenium tests in Jenkins?

 2️⃣ Second Round: Duration 50 min
-1. Selenium Framework explanation
-2. How to handle dynamic dropdowns in selenium?
-3. Can we automate CAPTCHA?

 4. Explain Exceptions hierarchy in java?
-5. Difference between driver.get() and driver.navigateTo() methods?
-6. Parameterization in TestNG?
-7. How to connect Maven and TestNG?
-8. What are streams in java and their usage?
-9. How to work with configuration files in selenium framework?
-10. Difference between Page Object Model (POM) and Page Factory?
-How Page factory implementing lazy initialization and how we can do same in POM?
-11. What is the hierarchy of TestNG annotations?
-12. How to run failed tests again in TestNG?

 3️⃣ Third Round: Duration 45 min
 1. Open "Crick buzz" website and get the 6's count of player by giving player name in Xpath?